-On this page the user can configure the Internet Connection settings manually.
+On this page the user can configure the Internet connection settings manually.
 To access the Manual Internet Connection Setup page, click on the Manual Internet Connection Setup button.
-On this page there a multiple parameters that can be configured regarding the Internet Connection setup.
-We'll discuss them from top to bottom.
+On this page there a multiple parameters that can be configured regarding the Internet connection setup.